Search by Provider Name

 INDEPENDENT LIVING

-Provides DHS foster youth with training and support to help better equip them for adulthood.
+Provides youth within DHS systems with training and support to help better equip them for adulthood.
 With one-to-one mentoring, facilitated groups and case management, youth are actively thinking and learning about what it will take to live successfully as an adult.
 A large range of subjects are learned including, personal social skills, methods of accessing community resources, and car maintenance.

 115 N 10th Street